ScottMellors/twocket/readme.md

 ## Event Listeners

 Setting up an event listener has two options, for the most common use cases I've included wrapped examples such as ```setOnFollowEvent()``` & ```setOnChannelPointRewardRedeem```.
 If you want to listen to any of the other scoped events, you can use ```setEventSubHandler("EVENTSUB.SCOPE", (eventDataType) => {})```.

-## TODO

- - make logging an option as part of the twocket.
- - nodeless / standalone version?
- - add missing Event Payload interfaces

 ## Contact